 We'll start today by continuing to take questions about the case in progress.
-Remember that the goal will be to understand the background well enough to write 3-5 sentences describing the background, so take good notes!
+Remember that the goal will be to understand the background and study details well enough to write 3-5 sentences describing each, so take good notes!
 As your group arrives, review with each other what you've learned so far, and discuss what questions you still want to ask.